rvounik/frontend2/README.md

 - "preact-router":                routing framework
 - "precss":                       this is a module for postcss for mixins and nesting support
 - "style-loader":                 loads the styles
-- "stylelint":                    checks for css lint
+- "stylelint":                    checks for css lint (CLI version)
-- "uglifyjs-webpack-plugin":      uglifies js
+- "uglifyjs-webpack-plugin":      uglifies, minifies javascript
 - "webpack":                      webpack is an advanced task runner

+* currently it is unclear to me whether the separately loaded babel-polyfill is still required

 # Development